exitsoft/ShuttlecockAPI/README.md

 * `shuttleB`: The bus stop at Shuttlecock to go to Express bus terminal at Ansan
 * `subway`: The bus stop at Hanyang University at Ansan Station
 * `terminal`: The bus stop at Express bus terminal at Ansan
-* `dorm`: The bus stop at Dormitory in Hanyang University
+* `dorm`: The bus stop at Dormitory in Hanyang University ERICA

 ### Bus type